Weak limits for exploratory plots in the analysis of extremes

-We would also like to point out that without the confidence bands it would have been difficult to believe that these plots were obtained from a a distribution with tail index $ 0.25$.
+We would also like to point out that, without the confidence bands, it would have been difficult to believe that these plots were obtained from a distribution with tail index $ 0.25$.

-A simulation of ME plot for the right skewed stable distribution with $ \xi=2/3$ is shown in Figure \ref{fig:MEstable}.
-We use the band described in \eqref{eq:conband:MEplot:xigehalf} and estimate the quantiles using simulation.
+A simulation of ME plot for the right skewed stable distribution with $ \xi=2/3$ is shown in Figure~\ref{figMEstable}.
+We use the band described in \eqref{eqconbandMEplotxigehalf} and estimate the quantiles using simulation.
 In this case we only provide the $ 95\%$ and the $ 90\%$ confidence band.
 The $ 99\%$ confidence band for the stable is very large and using that is not much helpful.

-The next simulation is the ME plot for a sample from the distribution function described in \eqref{eq:nonstd} and the result is given in Figure \ref{fig:MEnonstd}.
-We use the same values for $ n,k$ and $ \epsilon $.
+The next simulation is the ME plot for a sample from the distribution function described in~\eqref{eqnonstd}, and the result is given in Figure~\ref{figMEnonstd}.
+We use the same values for $ n,k$ and~$\varepsilon$.
 We see that this method of getting confidence bands works well in these cases.